SYMS: Summer Youth Music School:FAQs

 Sr. SYMS: convocation and classes run from 8:00AM–3:30 PM, although a few students may be involved until 5:00 PM for an extra class period.
 A counselor will be assigned to check commuters in before the morning convocation each day, and out again after classes are finished for the day.
-Commuters are welcome at all the evening events as well.
+Commuters are welcome at all the evening events as well(this applies to Sr. SYMS commuters only in regards to swim night).
 Students who commute daily will be provided with lunch at Holloway Commons Dining Hall along with the other students.
 Those who drive cars to SYMS must purchase a parking permit through the UNH Transportation Service.

 Dining will be at Holloway Commons in the Memorial Union Building.
 It is a fantastic facility with a wide variety of choices at each meal.
 Those with food allergies will have no problem finding plenty to eat.
 For information regarding our food service and sample menus, you may log on to http://www.unh.edu/dining/nutrition/concerns.html.
 Anyone with special nutrition concerns should speak with dietitian Rochelle L’Italien at 603/862-2583. or email Rochelle.LItalien@unh.edu.